MilSpouseCoders/MSC-Contribution-Tutorial/README.md

 # What is this repo is about?

 -   This repo is geared toward first time contributors.
 There is no coding involved, only adding to a text file.
 -   An editor of some type will be needed as well as an established GitHub account (it’s free and if you’re a coder, you need one.)
+Don't worry, we'll guide you through it in the steps below.
 -   There are multiple methods to using GitHub and Git, we’re going to try and keep it as simple as possible.

 # Who is it geared toward?